Oighty/Oighty/README.md

 -->

-👋  I’m Oighty, a developer mostly working on Ethereum Virtual Machine (EVM) based smart contracts and applications.
+👋  I’m Jordan, a developer mostly working on Ethereum Virtual Machine (EVM) based smart contracts and applications.
 I'm interested in Decentralized Finance (DeFi) and Gaming use cases on the blockchain.

 ⚔️ I am part of the Solidity Guild, a collective of web3 developers.